Policy and overview on equipment and field gear.

 The MO-2 filter was produced from 1943 until the mid 1950's and was slightly smaller and lighter than the other filters.
 During the war it was used with the ShM-1 mask.

-Also seen during the very early war period was the M1928 gas mask bag, which was smaller in size to the other bags and was similar in appearance to the British SBR WW1 gas mask bag i.e. the bag closing flap had the corners cut off and was closed with metal press studs.
+Also seen during the very early war period was the M1928 gas mask bag, which was smaller in size to the other bags and was similar in appearance to the British SBR WW1 gas mask bag i.e. the bag closing flap had the corners folded and stitched inside and was closed with metal press studs.
 An economy bag appeared early war, which had two buttons with hemp loops instead of the metal press stud closures.Internally it had two compartments and a small pocket for spare lenses and demisting wax.

 Internally, the bags were generally divided into three distinctive smaller compartments in which to store the various components i.e. mask, hose, filter and also a small pocket for spare mask lens and demisting wax.
 In the bottom of the compartment for the filter, a metal concertina coil spring was fixed to prevent fouling of the filter intake when in use inside the bag.The original issue patterns for these gas masks bags were of good construction and quality.
 During 1942 simplified economy gas mask bags were introduced and were made from various inferior materials, fastenings, buttons,toggles and wooden blocks replacing the internal metal spring etc and gradually replaced stocks of previous issues.